MuhammedBuyukkinaci/AWS-Notes/README.md

 4) We can store our data in 3 different tiers.
 Storage classes can be modified for objects too.
     - Standard S3: Objects are copied on 3 AZ's.
 99.99% availablity.
-    - Standard Infrequent Access: Stored on 3 AZ'S. 99.9% availability.
+    - Standard IA(Infrequent Access): Stored on 3 AZ'S. 99.9% availability.
     - Standard 1-zone infrequent access: 1AZ, 99.5% availability

 5) S3 is an option named S3 Intelligent-Tiering.
-This option moves objects to the most appropriate tier automatically.
+This option moves objects to the most appropriate tier(Standard or Standard IA) automatically.

+    - Intelligent Tiering Archive Configuration(Under Properties)
+    - Standard S3 -> Standard IA -> Archive(Glacier) -> Deep Archive(Glacier)

 6) Glacier is similar to S3 but different than S3.
 It should store objects who aren't required to access fast.
 It is so cheap.
 It is acting more like an archive.
 Access time is around 4-5 hours.